 If you have tried Swagbucks but hate how long it takes to earn, check out this super in-depth post about how I make the most of my time on Swagbucks.

 If you buy anything online, chances are Ebates has a cash-back opportunity for that store.
 Sephora, Banana Republic, Old Navy, Overstock, and so many others have cash back deals with Ebates.

-5. eBay.
 I really love eBay, both for buying AND selling.
-I got my husband AND sonS (plural) brand new football jerseys that had some “defect” (that we still can’t find after 2 years, by the way) for $19 and $11.
+I got my husband AND sons brand new football jerseys that had some “defect” (that we still can’t find after 2 years, by the way) for $19 and $11.
 Can’t beat that!

 I love Amazon.
 I did almost all of my Christmas shopping online last year and discovered Prime on December 22.
-Yes, bad mommy moment not shopping for gifts before 2 days before Christmas!
-But I started a free trial for Prime on December 22 and I got my package(s) on the 24th, in enough time to wrap them and everything.
+(Yes, bad mommy moment not shopping for gifts before 2 days before Christmas!)
+But I started a free trial for Prime on December 22 and I got my packages on the 24th, in enough time to wrap them and everything.
 They even deliver on Sundays!

 If you’re getting a new Xbox or a new phone or camera for Christmas, you don’t really need your old model, right?
 Why not make some money off of it?
-I used to use the trade-in program for my old textbooks from college.
+I used to use the Amazon trade-in program for my old textbooks from college.
 Amazon paid so much more for them than the stupid University store did.
 And they paid for the shipping label and everything.
 All you had to do was put it in a box and take it to the post office.

 Now Amazon’s trade-in covers almost everything from old cell phones to DVDs, CDs, old books, and plenty of other stuff.
 And if they don’t like whatever it is you sent them, they’ll send it back for free, too.
 So basically you have nothing to lose here with trading to Amazon.